ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 Description: Frames correspond to frames defined in [@!ISO.14496-2].
 Stream was created via improved codec API (UCI) or transmuxed from MP4, not simply transmuxed from AVI.
-Note there are differences how b-frames are handled in these original streams, when being compared to a VfW created stream, as here there are `no` dummy frames inserted, same as in MP4 streams.
+Note there are differences how b-frames are handled in these original streams, when being compared to a VfW created stream, as here there are `no` dummy frames inserted.

 Initialization: none